Vaccine Injuries

-Encephalitis Triggered by a Vaccine
+Encephalitis or Encephalopathy Triggered by a Vaccine

-What is Encephalitis (Encephalopathy)?
+What is Encephalitis or Encephalopathy?

-Encephalitis (en-sef-uh-LIE-tis), also known as encephalopathy, is a swelling of the brain.
+Encephalitis, also known as encephalopathy, is a swelling of the brain.

 Encephalopathy is most commonly triggered after a person contracts certain viruses or bacteria.
 If the virus or bacteria ends up traveling to the spinal cord or brain, it causes inflammation.
 This inflammation produces the symptoms of encephalitis.